MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-get-started.md

    :::image type="content" source="media/service-get-started/visualizations-select-line-chart.png" alt-text="Screenshot that shows how to select the line chart display in the Visualizations pane.":::

 1. The line chart looks interesting, so let's *pin* the visualization to a dashboard.
-Position the mouse on the visualization and select the **Pin** icon.
+Select the **Pin** icon on the visualization.

    :::image type="content" source="media/service-get-started/visualizations-pin-line-chart.png" alt-text="Screenshot that shows how to pin a visualization to a dashboard.":::